Antibacterials for systemic use, Third-generation cephalosporins. ATC code:

 ), Moraxella osloensis, Moraxella

-spp. (other), Morganella morganii, Neisseria gonorrhea, Neisseria meningitidis, Pasteurella multocida, Plesiomonas shigelloides, Proteus mirabilis, Proteus penneri
+spp. (other), Morganella morganii, Neisseria gonorrhoeae, Neisseria meningitidis, Pasteurella multocida, Plesiomonas shigelloides, Proteus mirabilis, Proteus penneri

 *, Proteus vulgaris